- Featured Columnists

 How will my estate plan affect my retirement plan?

 While both plans are vital cornerstones of your family’s financial security, they serve separate purposes.
 Your estate plan preserves your assets for your family, while your retirement plan creates your assets used for retirement income.
 Planning for one purpose shouldn’t impact the other.
 There is, however, one place where your retirement plan does intersect with your estate plan and that is in your beneficiary designations.

 Qualified retirement accounts are generally held outside of trusts.
 That’s because they pass directly to your heirs by beneficiary designation without going through probate.
-The problem arises when your beneficiary designation is not coordinated with your trusts.
+The problem arises when your beneficiary designations are not coordinated with your trusts.
 For instance, if you establish a family trust for the purpose of removing that portion of your estate that exceeds the marital exemption, a retirement plan asset that is designated to pass directly to your spouse may create a taxable event for your estate.
 In this case, the trust should be made the plan beneficiary.